It was a time of bellowing ‘Strength of the bear!’ in your mates ear before delivering a haymaker punch to his arm.

-This filmation classic was pretty hardcore for its time, though all the episodes had a moral message at the end (as with all the filmation cartoons, He-Man, She-Ra, The Real Ghostbusters, Shazam!
-And The Secret of Isis (come again?!?), yet in BraveStarr there was also a high level of violence and actual death.
+This filmation classic was pretty hardcore for its time, though all the episodes had a moral message at the end (as with all the filmation cartoons, He-Man, She-Ra, The Real Ghostbusters, Shazam! and tons more, yet in BraveStarr there was also a high level of violence and wait for it… actual deaths.

 Thirty/Thirty – Marshall BraveStarr’s Deputy.
 An Equestroid, he is essentially a cyborg horse that can change form into a bipedal humanoid.
 With a laser-blunderbuss (called Sarah Jane) and a really bad attitude, he is my favourite cartoon character of all time.